ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-planning.md

 * Do you need to move workload VM with or without limited downtime?
 * Do you need to move workload VMs individually or in small batches but cannot move a subnet at a time?
-* Do you need to extend Layer 2 between the existing and new vCenter Server environments?
+* Do you need to extend Layer 2 between the existing and new {{site.data.keyword.vcf-auto-short}} environments?
    * How many networks do you need to extend at one time?
    * Do you need high availability?
    * How much spare capacity do you have on the NSX-V prepared host to deploy the required number of NSX-T Edge node VMs for L2 Bridge edge VMs?